-2.4 What is a 'regional area'?
+2.6 What is a 'regional area'?

-We use the Australian Statistical Geography Standard - Remoteness Areas (ASGS-RA) 2011 to determine whether a location is regional or remote.
-Major cities and metropolitan areas are Classification Code 1 under the ASGS-RA 2011.
-Festivals Australia funding is targeted at activities benefitting communities in areas classified Code 2 or higher.
+We use the Australian Statistical Geography Standard - Remoteness Areas (ASGS-RA) to determine whether a location is regional or remote.
+Major cities and metropolitan areas are Classification Code RA 1 under the ASGS-RA.
+Festivals Australia funding is targeted at activities benefitting communities in areas classified Code RA 2 or higher.
 You can check the Classification Code of your project location at the Department of Health's Health Workforce Locator and following the directions below:

-- Under 'Search a Location', enter your address into the 'Address' box. - Tick the box titled 'Australian Statistical Geography Standard Remoteness Areas', select '2011' from the drop down box and press 'Search location'. - All locations with Codes from 2 to 5 are eligible under the program.
+- Tick the box with the latest date next to 'ASGS- Remoteness Areas' - Enter your address into the 'Find address' box - Hit the 'Search Location' box - Your location code will appear at the bottom - All locations with Codes from RA 2 to RA 5 are eligible under the program.